Upload data for Hadoop jobs in HDInsight

 Select the storage account that contains the blob you want to work with, then use the following command to retrieve the key for this account:

 azure storage account keys list <storage-account-name>

-This should return Primary and Secondary keys.
+This command returns the Primary and the Secondary keys.
 Copy the Primary key value because it will be used in the next steps.

 Use the following command to retrieve a list of blob containers within the storage account:

 azure storage container list -a <storage-account-name> -k <primary-key>